Thank you for taking part again this year. Here’s your step-by-step plan for this year’s BWS.

 1. Register Traps For the current Session

-This year, we are inviting you to trap wasps in 2 separate sessions, one in July-August and one in the usual August-September slot, as you add traps, make you select which session the trap is part of.
+This year, we are inviting you to trap wasps in 2 separate sessions again; one in at the start of August and one in the usual August-September slot.
+As as you add traps, make you select which session the trap is part of.

 The reason to add a second sampling trapping session is that we are largely missing all of the Dolichovespula species, as their colony cycles end before the end of August.
 We’d like to get better distribution data for these species.